-After the throwing Chedihou Chanyu wanting peace, declared that “I am a child.
+After the throwing Qiedihou Chanyu wanting peace, declared that “I am a child.
 How I can consider war when Han Emperor is older in age?” and he released and sent back imprisoned Han envoys.
-Han Wudi thought the above-mentioned declaration could be used to destroy the independence of Xiongnu and make Xiongnu independent of Han.
+Han Wudi thought the above-mentioned declaration could be used to destroy the independence of Xiongnu and make Xiongnu independent of the Han.
 At that time Han dynasty himself was also impoverished due to long war years.
 Envoy lead Su Wu was sent with presents from Han in 101 BCE.
-The situation was ar different than thought Wudi when Chedihou did not give chance to raise discussion about their submission.
-Su Wu with his deputy Zhang Sheng thought of a plan to collaborate with Chinese natives in Chanyu court, take queen mother of Chanyu as a hostage, and kill Wei Liu, Chanyu advisor with Xiongnu-Chinese mixed blood.
+The situation was ar different than thought Wudi when Qiedihou did not give chance to raise discussion about their submission.
+Su Wu with his deputy Zhang Sheng thought of a plan to collaborate with Chinese natives in the Chanyu court, take the queen mother of Chanyu as a hostage, and kill Wei Liu, a Chanyu advisor with Xiongnu-Chinese mixed blood.
 They also tried to bribe Gou wang and Yu Chan, close nobles to Chanyu.
 However, this conspiracy was discovered and naturally angered Chanyu.
 He executed those who betrayed and offered prisoners to submit to him accepting their guilt.
 Su Wu denied to submit to Chanyu and was sent on exile to Baikal Lake.
 After 19 years in exile, he returned to his homeland.

 Cheremukhovaya Pad’ Tombs

 Xiongnu period cemetery in Buriatia.
 Covers totally 65575 square meters, were identified 84 tombs.
 The cemetery was discovered in 1950 by Russian scholar A/P/Okladnikov, A.D.Zaporojskii, and R.P.Tugutov.
 In 1955 A.Vdavydova make a plan of the cemetery.
-In 1957 R.P.Tugutov and N.N.Mamonov carried out first excavation, and in 1961 R.P.Tugutov and E.A.Khamzina excavated 1 burial, after that in 1965-1966 P/B.konovalov excavated 18 burials, They were able to discover a large number of artifacts, including different kind of pottery, iron arrowheads, knives, belt decoration and hooks, horse equipment, bone and horn artifacts: chopsticks, bow plates.
-This collection now in Kyachta regional museum.
+In 1957 R.P.Tugutov and N.N.Mamonov carried out the first excavation, and in 1961 R.P.Tugutov and E.A.Khamzina excavated 1 burial, after that in 1965-1966 P/B.konovalov excavated 18 burials, They were able to discover a large number of artifacts, including different kind of pottery, iron arrowheads, knives, belt decoration and hooks, horse equipment, bone and horn artifacts: chopsticks, bow plates.
+This collection is now in Kyachta regional museum.

-In the framework of the Theory of Formation, the land is considered as an important industrial tool.
+In the framework of the Theory of Formation, the land is considered an important industrial tool.
 As for the nomads, the land becomes a production tool together with livestock.
 The principle for using pasture causes it, as the theory explains. until the 2nd half of the 1950s, Soviet researchers raised a debate about the fact that the economic basis of feudalism in Mongolia was only land, or it was only livestock, or it was both of them together.
 Sh.
 Natsagdorj put forward his idea of the fact that a correct way of explaining the basis of feudalism in Mongolia is not emphasizing only land or livestock but taking both of them in their dialectic relationship.
 This principle of the Marxist methodology of land-owning relations description existed for a long time in our historical documentary and Xiongnu and Xianbei society was compared with the primitive kingdoms of western Europe of the 3-5th centuries CE.

 The land was under state property in the Xiongnu Empire.
-Modern Chanyu was not possessive about his best horse and loved queen when Donghu people asked for them.
+Modern Chanyu was not possessive about his best horse and loved the queen when Donghu people asked for them.
 However, when they asked for a piece of land between the two countries’ border which was not inhabited, he executed the officials who pretend that they agreed to give the land by saying that the “land is the basis of a country”.
-Moreover, he invaded the Donghu pretending the demand for them as aggression.
+Moreover, he invaded the Donghu pretending the demand for them was aggression.
 This historical event is evidence of the fact that land was in the possession of the state.

 Our researchers believe that under the Treaty established in 198 BCE, the Great Wall became the border between Xiongnu and Han.
 The Donghu coveted the piece of land between Xiongnu and Donghu.
 In addition, there was the official named “Outo wang” who was responsible for the border guard.
-All these are sufficient evidence of that land was state property in Xiongnu.
+All of these are sufficient evidence that land was state property in Xiongnu.

 The Xiongnu people developed the production method of nomadic husbandry in which land-owning efficiency was earned indirectly.
-For example, Tumet aristocracies from South Mongolia in the late Middle Age, let their subjects put their livestock out to pasture in their possessed land and regulated their movement.
-Nomadic economy, in which strength and fatness of livestock depended on the pasture and water, created a traditional culture to love the land, treat the nature and environment appropriately and became a vital basis for state policy.
+For example, Tumet aristocracies from South Mongolia in the late Middle Ages, let their subjects put their livestock out to pasture on their possessed land and regulated their movement.
+Nomadic economy, in which the strength and fatness of livestock depended on the pasture and water, created a traditional culture to love the land, treat the nature and environment appropriately and became a vital basis for state policy.
 For instance, clear evidence of this is that there is information about the fact that Xiongnu had its own special map of its territory.
-However, representatives of the Non-Marxist theory considered that the basis of the nomadic economy was not connected with land relationships so on.
+However, representatives of the Non-Marxist theory considered that the basis of the nomadic economy was not connected with land relationships and so on.
 Thus, although they did not deny the interrelation between land and livestock, they considered that land did not have any decisive influence on the nomadic economy.
 It is viewed that, as for nomads, land’s value increase when they communicate and have dealings with settlers.